Drenched in an eerie thick blanket of fog with misty sprinkles all along the Bay.

-My girlfriend, sister, and I decided to take a little evening jog.
-I knew the Lands End Trailhead would be empty on the account of the weather.
-With all of this, my gloomy disposition had nothing to do with sadness.
-I’ve grown to love the fog.
-It’s when the limited greenery of the city is empty and mine for the taking.
+My wife, sister, and I decided to take a little evening jog.
+I knew the Lands End Trailhead would be empty because the residents of the city habitually stay indoors even with the slightest whiff of inclement weather.

-As we walked through the corridors of the trail, we were greeted by an outline of tunneled bushes.
-Below, there were roses with infrequent patterns of yellow and rose.
+As we walked through the corridors of the trail, we were greeted by an oasis of bushes.
+Below, them were roses with infrequent patterns of yellow and rose.
 Scattered around them were plum-colored flowers that looked as if they were visiting.

 The dense fog made it impossible to see anything else except within a few yards radius.
-Without my consent, I was enjoying nature.
 I could barely see what was in the back of me, much less, what lay beyond.

 It was a lesson in presence.